pleiadian53/loinc_predictor2/README.md

 labels (i.e. multiclass classfication problem with large number of classes).
 Therefore, we shall train the LOINC predictor on a disease-specific basis.

-Once the target disease is given, we are now ready to gather data from Andromeda datalake.
+Once the target disease is given, we are now ready to gather data from CDR.
 A Hepatitis-C dataset would comprise sampled rows of patient data from Andromeda that match a set of ICD codes pertaining to Hepatitis C. Please refer to [Clinical Classfication Software](https://www.hcup-us.ahrq.gov/tools_software.jsp) on the Healthcare Cost and Utilization Project (HCUP) website for more info on how to obtain the target ICD codes for different clinical conditions of interest.
-After obtaining the set of related ICD codes, we can then post queries with respect to the columns: `diagnosis_codes` and `billing_diagnosis_codes` to pull relevant rows from Andromeda (see **cohort_search.py** for example queries).
+After obtaining the set of related ICD codes, we can then post queries with respect to the columns: `diagnosis_codes` and `billing_diagnosis_codes` to pull relevant rows from CDR (see **cohort_search.py** for example queries).
+Of course, the aforementioned column names may be changed according to the schema of your CDR.

-The clinical variables used to predict/correct LOINC codes are the columns/attributes of the table obtraind from applying transformations.withMedivoTestResultType() available from [Samantha](https://github.com/medivo/samantha/blob/master/src/main/scala/ai/prognos/samantha/clinical/transformations.scala).
-Note that useful variables for the prediction may be just a subset of these patient attributes.
+The clinical variables used to predict/correct LOINC codes are the columns/attributes of the table of a given CDR.
+Variables are mostly self-explanatory (Codebook are to be uploaded shortly).
 Example variables are: `test_result_name`, `test_result_value`, `test_order_name`, `test_result_units_of_measure`, among many others.
 Class labels for the training data are the LOINC codes (as they are what we are trying to predict).
 LOINC labels are avaiable through `test_result_loinc_code`.

 Due to the size limit, we will not share the full dataset here.
 However, coming up, we shall upload sample (toy) datasets ...